anastakozz/graphiql-app/README.md

   - response section (query editor / JSON viewer)
   - possibility to change to a different user-specified API endpoint

+# The project has been implemented in accordance with [the technical specification](https://github.com/rolling-scopes-school/tasks/blob/master/react/modules/graphiql.md)

 ## Technology Stack:

 - TypeScript